-This policy has been developed in consultation with staff, students and parents.
-The consultation and policy development process involved the following steps:

-1. Review - a member of staff or working group pulled together all relevant information including relevant national and local guidance

-2. Staff consultation - all school staff were given the opportunity to look at the policy and make recommendations

-3. Parent/stakeholder consultation - parents and any interested parties were invited to discuss the policy via electronic methods and also at Parents' Evenings and other such events.

-4. Student consultation - we investigated what exactly students want from their RSE

-5. Ratification - once amendments were made, the policy was shared with governors and ratified

-RSE is about the emotional, social and cultural development of students, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity.

-RSE involves a combination of sharing information, and exploring issues and values.
+- 3.1 This policy has been developed in consultation with staff, students and parents/carers.
+The consultation and policy development process involved the following steps: - 1.
+Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
+Staff consultation all Academy staff were given the opportunity to look at the policy and make recommendations - 3.
+Parent/carer/stakeholder consultation parents/carers and any interested parties were invited to discuss the policy via electronic methods and also at Parents Consultation Evenings and other such events. - 4.
+Student consultation we investigated what exactly students want from their RSE - 5.
+Ratification once amendments were made, the policy was shared with governors and ratified - 6.
+RSE is about the emotional, social and cultural development of students, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity. - 7.
+RSE involves a combination of sharing information, and exploring issues and values. - 8.
 RSE is not about the promotion of sexual activity.

-5. Curriculum
+4. Curriculum

-Our curriculum is set out as per Appendix 1-4.

-We have developed the curriculum in consultation with parents, students and staff, taking into account the age, needs and feelings of students.
-If students ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.

-The curriculum is taught at a weekly time in personal development programme lessons.
+- 4.1 Our curriculum is set out as per Appendix 1-4. - 4.2 We have developed the curriculum in consultation with parents/carers, students and staff, taking into account the age, needs and feelings of students.
+If students ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online. - 4.3 The curriculum is taught at a weekly time in personal development programme lessons.
 At KS3, these lessons take place across the academic year within academic subjects.
 At KS4, students study this at a dedicated time each week.

-6. Delivery of RSE
+5. Delivery of RSE

-RSE is taught within the Personal Development Programme (PDP) curriculum.
-Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).

-Students may also receive stand-alone sex education sessions delivered by a trained health professional where appropriate.

-RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including:

-- Families

-- Respectful relationships, including friendships

-- Online and media

-- Being safe

-- Intimate and sexual relationships, including sexual health

-For more information about our RSE curriculum, see Appendices 1 and 2.

-These areas of learning are taught within the context of family life taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures) along with reflecting sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).
+- 5.1 RSE is taught within the Personal Development Programme (PDP) curriculum.
+Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE). - 5.2 Students may also receive stand-alone sex education sessions delivered by a trained health professional where appropriate. - 5.3 RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including: - Families. - Respectful relationships, including friendships. - Online and media. - Being safe. - Intimate and sexual relationships, including sexual health. - 5.4 For more information about our RSE curriculum, see Appendices 1 and 2. - 5.5 These areas of learning are taught within the context of family life taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBT parents/carers, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures) along with reflecting sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).

-7. Roles and responsibilities
+6. Roles and responsibilities